Xiphereal/Xiphereal/README.md

 ### Hi there 👋

 I'm a software developer by day but game developer by heart ❤️.
 I consider my self a craftsperson, also following many of the XP values, principles and practices.
+Love tests & pair/mob programming!

 ### 🧑‍💻 Technologies I'm used to